How to dress like an A-lister

-We will use these examples later on.
+We will use these examples that you have created later on.
 But this is the reason I asked you this now: Is that the most amount of time, in a long time, that you have consciously given to thinking about what you would like to wear?
-I bet, for most of you, it will be.
+I suspect, for many of you, it will be.
 We don’t think positively and proactively about our clothes and then we wonder why we don’t have anything to wear, or don’t like anything that we do have.

 The good news is that is is perfect possible to turn your random selection of clothes into a beautiful collection of items you love and wear.

 You just need to follow these easy steps

 Steps to turn your clothes into A-List wardrobe stardom